LINOSNCHENA/JAVA-Concurrent-programming-and-OOP/READMe.md

-# COMMON TASKS IN PROGRAMMING
+# STAND ALONE TASKS IN PROGRAMMING

-The application is a collection of some of the various important aspect in Java programming paradign
+The application is a collection of some of the various important aspect in Java programming paradign.

 ## List of tasks and demonstrations